emmanuel-dev000/Sarisari/README.md

 # sarisari
-Ecommerce webapp learned during internship using PHP, MySQL, and Laravel.
+An ecommerce webapp using PHP, MySQL, and Laravel.

  Credits: